christianbundy/drewdevault.com/content/blog/Gemini-TOFU.md

      must manually edit the known_hosts file to correct the issue.
 6. Complete the requested action:
    - If ABORT, terminate the request.
-   - If TRUST_TEMPORARY, update the session's list of known hosts, then allow the request to proceed.
+   - If TRUST_TEMPORARY, update the session's list of known hosts.
-   - If TRUST_ALWAYS, append a record to the known_hosts file and update the session's list of known hosts, then allow the request to proceed.
+   - If TRUST_ALWAYS, append a record to the known_hosts file and update the session's list of known hosts.
+7. Allow the request to proceed.

 If the trust state is UNKNOWN, instead of requring user input to proceed, the implementation MAY proceed with the request IF the UI displays that a new